xznatezx/GalvanizeSQLProject/README.md

 The dataset contained over 350K records.
 I used Excel to clean the data since 1/3 of it didn't have data populated for columns before a certain date.
 I kept only the rows that had pertinent and interesting data that I knew could be queried with minimal NULL values and analyzed to find patterns especially using excel pivot tables and charts.
 Since there were still over 250K rows of data, the CSV file I used to upload was still 136MB, so it could not be upoaded to Github.

 SQL queries that accomplish the most significant things you know how to do with SQL.
 These are:
-Load data into a database
+1. Load data into a database - https://github.com/xznatezx/GalvanizeSQLProject/blob/master/ProjectDataLoadScript.sql
-Select data, including aggregates and using CASE statements, from a database Retrieve data that meets your conditions by using Where and Having Combine data from different different tables with inner, outer and full Joins Combine data with UNION and UNION all
+2. Select data, including aggregates and using CASE statements, from a database
+3. Retrieve data that meets your conditions by using Where and Having
-Use nested subqueries
-Apply a WITH AS structure to string together subqueries.
+4. Use WITH AS structure

-Optional: Apply window functions
+I tried joining a "Region" table I had found to the database here, and realized that the case matters in Joins.
+That is here:
+So I will play more with joins on the other database to showcase fun with joins.